-- Broad: Broad fixed income represents debt investments that are primarily rated investment grade.
-The Board seeks to diversify SCERS's broad fixed income investments by maturity and sector in a manner that approximates the composition of the U.S. dollar denominated fixed income universe.
-Sectors may include U.S. treasuries, U.S. agencies, investment grade corporate bonds, mortgage-backed securities and other securitized assets, as well as smaller allocations to high yield corporate, emerging markets and non-U.S. dollar denominated debt. - Credit: Credit fixed income represents debt investments that typically have lower credit quality and a higher associated risk of default.
+- Core: Core fixed income represents debt investments that are primarily rated investment grade.
+The Board seeks to diversify SCERS's core fixed income investments by maturity and sector in a manner that approximates the composition of the U.S. dollar denominated investment grade fixed income universe.
+Sectors may include U.S. treasuries, U.S. agencies, investment grade corporate bonds, mortgage-backed securities and other securitized assets. - Credit: Credit fixed income represents debt investments that typically have lower credit quality and a higher associated risk of default.
 As compensation for this risk, credit fixed income is expected to offer a higher yield.
 The Board seeks to diversify SCERS's fixed income credit investments by debt issuer, but expects some level of sector concentration due to the more granular nature of the sub-asset class.
 Sectors may include high yield bonds, bank loans, private debt, emerging markets debt, securitized assets and convertible bonds.